Selena Gomez: Advocacy

+Business and ventures

 Products and endorsements

 In 2009, Gomez was part of Sears's back-to-school fashion campaign and featured in television commercials.
 She hosted the "Sears Arrive Air Band Casting Call" to select five winners for the first-ever "Sears Air Band" to perform at the 2009 MTV Video Music Awards.
 She also became the spokesperson for Borden Milk and starred in campaign's print ads and television commercials for the brand.

 Having previously announced plans to launch a fashion line, Gomez released the Dream Out Loud collection in 2010.
 It consisted of bohemian dresses, floral tops, jeans, skirts, jackets, scarves and hats, all of which were made from recycled or eco-friendly materials.
 Gomez stated, "With my line, I really want to give the customer options on how they can put their own looks together [...]
 I want the pieces that can be easy to dress up or down, and the fabrics being eco-friendly and organic is super important [...]
 Also, the tags will all have some of my inspirational quotes on them.
 I'm just looking to send a good message."
 Gomez teamed up with designers Tony Melillo and Sandra Campos for the project, both of whom had previously worked with big-name fashion houses.
 Melillo and Campos teamed with New York-based Adjmi Apparel to manufacture the brand, which was formed by Adjmi CH Brands LLC, the holding company for the brand.
 From 2010 to 2014, Gomez worked with retailer Kmart to release the clothing line.

 It was announced on July 14, 2011, that Gomez had signed a license agreement with Adrenalina, an extreme sports and adventure-themed lifestyle brand, to develop, manufacture, and distribute her own fragrance.
 Chairman and CEO of Adrenalina, Ilia Lekach, said, "We are incredibly enthused to be working with Ms. Gomez and will reveal more details pertaining to the fragrance as we get closer to the launch date."
 The perfume was released in May 2012.
 In 2013, she released her second fragrance, Vivamore by Selena Gomez.
 She also created her own collection of nail polish colors for Nicole by OPI.